-When you are crafting your inbound marketing job description and interviewing candidates for your job, there are four questions to ask.
+When crafting your inbound marketing job description and interviewing candidates for your job, there are four questions to ask.
 These questions will help you find the right talent to ensure the candidates have the skills or the motivation to learn the required skills quickly.
 Remember, just because someone has a marketing or communications background doesn't mean they can adequately perform in an inbound marketing role.
 Be sure to ask the tough questions before making an offer for your next inbound marketing hire.

 - Have they implemented an integrated online marketing campaign?
 Always ask for examples and samples of prior work.
 This will help you evaluate how your inbound marketing candidates have integrated their online marketing campaigns in the past.
 For example, did they develop an eBook at a previous company and build a landing page, form, email, automation campaign, social strategy, and web conversion strategy behind it?
 These are critical pieces to every part of an integrated online marketing campaign.
 It’s essential to have them articulate exactly HOW they integrated all these aspects into a holistic campaign.
-If they don’t have experience with that, they may not fully understand the scope of inbound marketing, and you may lose valuable time if you’re looking to start ramping up your inbound marketing initiatives quickly and efficiently.
+Suppose they don’t have experience with that.
+In that case, they may not fully understand the scope of inbound marketing, and you may lose valuable time if you’re looking to start ramping up your inbound marketing initiatives quickly and efficiently.

 - What experience do they have with marketing automation platforms?
 Depending on the automation tool you are using, your future inbound marketer on your team should ideally have experience with that tool or be so well-versed in digital marketing that they can quickly learn a new marketing automation tool.
 If they say they have “heard of the tool” or “know what it does,” I would dig deeper before moving forward in the hiring process.
 Marketing automation cannot be picked up in just a week or two.
 It’s essential to keep that in mind when you’re interviewing inbound marketing candidates.